it-all/pageflow/README.md

-# pageflow
+# Pageflow
 Pageflow initializes a PHP page controller app with important PHP settings, a custom error handler, optional PHPMailer access, optional PostGreSQL database connection (PHP pgsql extension required).

 ## Requirements
 PHP 7.1+

 ## Installation & Usage
 ```
-$ composer require pageflow/pageflow
+$ composer require it-all/pageflow
 ```
-Copy .env.example to .env, and edit the settings.
+Copy .env.example to .env in your top level directory, and edit the settings.

 Add the following code to the top of your php file(s):
 ```